PurpleI2P/i2pd/docs/configuration.md

 * --floodfill           - Router will be floodfill. false by default
 * --bandwidth=          - Bandwidth limit: integer in KBps or letters: L (32), O (256), P (2048), X (>9000)
 * --family=             - Name of a family, router belongs to
+* --netid=				- Network ID, router belongs to.
+Main I2P is 2.

 Windows-specific options: